-In this way, Peru is at the forefront in the legalization of cannabis, mainly for medicinal use; which was led by Uruguay.
+In this way, Peru is at the forefront in the legalization of cannabis in Latin America, mainly for medicinal use; which was led by Uruguay.
 It is set to become a major player in the region’s cannabis market.

 The opening to this new market in Peru has great economic potential.
 Each hectare of cannabis crops generates sales of USD$1 million, while the investment for each hectare is US$120,000.
 Furthermore, it is estimated 250,000 formal jobs will be created in direct and indirect work.